eWaterCycle/getting-started/book/content/workflows.md

 # Different Types of Workflows

-Here we will link to research applications using eWaterCycle.
+Here we will link to research applications using eWaterCycle v2.4.
 These are examples of workflows, they might not work with the current version of eWaterCycle.

 Here is a quick overview: